-14.16 Hazardous Substances (also see the Control of Substances Hazardous to Health (COSHH) Policy)
+15.16 Hazardous Substances (also see the Control of Substances Hazardous to Health (COSHH) Policy)

-The school will keep an inventory of all hazardous substances on site and this will be kept up to date by the caretaker.
+The school will keep an inventory of all hazardous substances on site and this will be kept up to date by the Caretaker.
 Inspections will take place to:

-- identify all substances used; - assess the level of risk to health; - eliminate the use of substances or substitute a safer alternative; - introduce and monitor control measures to prevent risk.
+- identify all substances used - assess the level of risk to health - eliminate the use of substances or substitute a safer alternative - introduce and monitor control measures to prevent risk.

-The Carertaker will ensure that COSHH assessments are completed.
+The Caretaker will ensure that COSHH assessments are completed.

-14.17 Noise at Work (also see the Noise at Work Policy)
+15.17 Noise at Work (also see the Noise at Work Policy)

 All members of staff need to be aware of "nuisance noise" and respect the needs of others in the school.
-Common sense and courtesy by all members of staff, pupils and visitors to the schools will prevent problems arising.
+Common sense and courtesy by all members of staff, pupils and visitors to the school will prevent problems arising.

-Any member of staff, or visitor detecting a potential problem will report immediately to the Executive Headteacher or Head of Schools.
+Any member of staff, or visitor detecting a potential problem will report immediately to SLT.

-14.18 Hiring of school premises
+15.18 Hiring of school premises

 The Executive Headteacher must be satisfied that the hiring organisation will use the school premises in a safe manner.
 A signed, written hiring agreement will be completed and copies kept.
-Copies of hiring agreements are held in the School Office.
+Copies of hiring agreements are held in the school office.
 The school will maintain the premises being let in a safe condition and communicate any unsafe conditions or hazards with the hirer.
 It is the responsibility of the hirer to ensure there is adequate first aid arrangements in place and to report any hazards/ defects or incidents involving the premises/ any leased equipment following the schools hazard/ incident reporting procedures.

-15. Supporting Pupils with Medical Conditions (also see the guidance on supporting pupils with medical conditions)
+16. Supporting Pupils with Medical Conditions (also guidance on supporting children with medical conditions)